DosComas/pytest_my_code/README.md

-# pytest_my_code
+# Python Testing with pytest
-Python Testing with pytest exercises
+Repositoy created for doing the exercises of the book 'Python Testing with pytest' by Brian Okken and for getting used to the git workflow